 Strategic planning establishes the vision for the company but operations planning is responsible for ensuring that the goals are achieved.
 Each team (or department, etc.) is responsible for establishing what activities and strategies are needed to achieve the goals within their respective areas.
-Operations planning takes the goals established in the strategic plan and takes it to the next level; where the customers are served.
+Operations planning takes the goals established in the strategic plan.
+Then, it elevates these goals to the next level, focusing on serving the customers.

 Article Content

 The differences between strategic and operations planning are well explained elsewhere so only a brief overview is provided below.
-Understanding these differences can help the teams understand the connection between these two models, as well as the interdependency that exists when guiding planning initiatives and efforts.
+Understanding these differences can help the teams understand the connection between these two models.
+This also highlights the interdependency that exists when guiding planning initiatives and efforts.

 Strategic Plan | Operations Plan |